UrbanSwingNZ/urban-swing-website/testing/file-splitting/01-change-password.md

 ## Test 5: Validation - Password Requirements

 **What to check:**
-- ⏳ New password < 8 chars → error: "must be at least 8 characters"
+- 🟢New password < 8 chars → error: "must be at least 8 characters"
-- ⏳ New password "alllower" (no uppercase) → error: "must contain uppercase"
+- 🟢New password "alllower" (no uppercase) → error: "must contain uppercase"
-- ⏳ New password "ALLUPPER" (no lowercase) → error: "must contain lowercase"
+- 🟢New password "ALLUPPER" (no lowercase) → error: "must contain lowercase"

 **How to test:**
 1. Current: "anything", New: "short", Confirm: "short" → submit